walkerfirmin/N552VWHackintosh/README.md

 * config.plist

 Notes:
 - DSDT.aml may be different as it is unique to bios version and model of computer

 * DSDT.aml may be different as it is unique to bios version and model of computer

 - Spoof SSDT is important for disabling the NVIDIA graphics as they won't allow for booting and will never work anyway https://www.tonymacx86.com/threads/ssdt-gpu-graphics-card-injection.183354/

-Press f4 in clover to get ACPI tables in EFI/Clover/ACPI/Origin Copy Origin folder to desktop
+*To obtain and disassemble DSDT and other ACPI tables* Press f4 in clover to get ACPI tables in EFI/Clover/ACPI/Origin Copy Origin folder to desktop
 Copy refs.txt to Origin